Fun Javanese Cat Facts For Kids | Kidadl

 Who do Javanese cats live with?

-Being a type of domestic cat, these cats live as pets with people in homes.
+Being a type of domestic cat, these cats live as pets with people in their homes.
 They're well suited for homes that have other pets like dogs or even homes that have kids around.
 Their high level of intelligence, loyalty, and affection are just some of the characteristics that make them a great pet breed.

 How long does a Javanese cat live?